ycchen00/Introduction-to-Data-Science-in-Python/README.md

 # Introduction-to-Data-Science-in-Python
 Coursera | Introduction to Data Science in Python（University of Michigan）

-These may include the latest answers to Introduction to Data Science in Python's quizs and assignments You can see the link in my blog or CSDN.
+These may include the latest answers to Introduction to Data Science in Python's quizs and assignments.
+You can see the link in my blog or CSDN.

 Blog link: